LMCuber/CaeborgDiscordBot/README.md

 * `spanish` - Spanish conjugation of verb in present form
 * `update` - Updates the bot
 * `weather` - Gets the 4-hourly weather forecast of the given city
+We have built in blacklists and it is possible to automate bans against users that overstep limitations, despite it not being built in.
+The default blacklist is accessible in `settings/blacklist.txt`.

 ## Prerequisites
 * Git - version 2.30+